A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 The ultimate eco-retreat awaits at Glen Oro Farm, an operational equestrian facility in the scenic hills and forests of Oro-Medonte, just north of Barrie.

-Book a guided horseback riding excursion and rejuvenate with a cold plunge and sauna.
+Book a guided horseback riding excursion or rejuvenate with a cold plunge and sauna.

 Operates year-round.